Last Updated on January 30, 2023 by lauren

 Fiddlers Creek Campsite, Orange River

 Bushwhacked Adventurers’ Fiddler Creek Campsite is one of the most scenic Orange River camping sites.
 It is a beautiful wilderness escape with the perfect balance between glamping and roughing it.
-If you are feeling adventurous and have the time, book a 3 to 4-day river rafting trip that will take you into Namibia and back.

 Campsite Specs: